 We have completed the bulk of the development effort and are now focused on testing the latest release of User Device Tracker (UDT).
 UDT 3.0 is going to reach Beta status soon.
 This is your chance to install the latest version and provide feedback on the new features and fixes.
 Providing feedback during the beta is the best way to ensure that your feedback will be incorporated in to the release.
-To participate, simply fill out and you will be sent the download links for the Beta.
+To participate, simply fill out this survey and you will be sent the download links for the Beta.
 Remember, Betas cannot be installed in production and you cannot upgrade the Beta to any other future versions.

 The following enhancement have been added to UDT:

 White List to identify safe and rogue devices on your network